-Course Course objectives Pedagogy Learning Course marks/ credits: 1.
-To understand the Two/three Outcomes Understand the Evaluation Skill lab: 25 100 marks/4 meaning, need and importance of communication skills2.
-To understand the verbal weeks teaching of theory followed by a skill lab of 25 importance of practice skills, with relevance to management. marks each (Total 75) and non-verbal communication patterns3.
-To learn about the application of the skills learnt in context of workplace marks (one additional skill lab will be conducted to cover for absence).
-Understand the nature and types of business communication.
-End semester class test: 25 marks (short Q&As)
+Course Co ourse objectives Pedagogy Learning Course marks/ Outcomes Evaluation credits: 1.
+To understand the Two/three Understand the Skill lab: 25 100 meaning, need and weeks teaching importance of marks each marks/4 importance of - practice skills, (Total 75) communication skills followed by a with relevance to 2.
+To understand the verbal skill lab of 25 and non-verbal marks (one management.
+End semester communication patterns additional skill Understand the class test: 25 3.
+To learn about the lab will be nature and types marks (short application of the skills conducted to Q&As) learnt in context of cover for of business workplace absence). communication.